-The following table and footnotes provide information regarding the compensation paid to our non-executive directors for the fiscal year ended June 30, 2011:
+The following table and footnotes provide information regarding the compensation paid to our non-executive directors for the fiscal year ended June 30, 2012:

-Fees Earned or Option All Other

-Name Paid in Cash Awards(1)(2) Compensation Total
+Name s Earned or id in Cash Option Awards (1) (2) All Other Compensation Total

-David J. Mazzo \$ 70,000 \$ 188,608 \$ - \$258,608
+David J. Mazzo \$ 70,000 \$32,739 \$ \$102,739

-Paul A. Hopper 52,500 125,738 178,238
+Paul A. Hopper 52,500 21,826 74,326

-Michael Rogers 62,000 125,738 187,738
+Michael Rogers 66,000 21,826 87,826

-Peter G. Savas 54,000 125,738 179,738
+Peter G. Savas 59,000 21,826 - 80,826

+Douglas Godshall 13,970 - 13,970

-- (1) Amounts reflect the grant date fair values of option awards as determined in accordance with FASB ASC Topic 718 and using a Black-Scholes valuation model.
-The underlying valuation assumptions for equity awards are further disclosed in Note 10 of the audited financial statements filed with our Annual Report on Form 10-K for fiscal year 2011. - (2) The following table shows the number of outstanding shares underlying option awards for our non-executive directors as of June 30, 2011.
+(1) Amounts reflect the grant date fair values of fiscal year 2012 option awards as determined in accordance with FASB ASC Topic 718 and using a Black-Scholes valuation model.
+The underlying valuation assumptions for equity awards are further disclosed in Note 10 of the audited financial statements filed with our Annual Report on Form 10-K for fiscal year 2012.

+(2) The following table shows the number of outstanding shares underlying option awards for our non-executive directors as of June 30, 2012.

-Name Option Awards
+Name Outstanding Option Awards

-David J. Mazzo 228,750
+David J. Mazzo 273,750

-Paul A. Hopper 120,000
+Paul A. Hopper 150,000

-Michael Rogers 178,750
+Michael Rogers 208,750

-Peter G. Savas 120,000
+Peter G. Savas 150,000

+Douglas Godshall

-PROPOSAL 2: APPROVAL OF OPTION GRANTS TO CEO
+PROPOSAL 2: APPROVAL OF OPTION GRANT TO CEO

 The Compensation Committee provides annual equity incentives to our executive officers as part of their annual compensation.
-The Compensation Committee granted Dr. Ashton options to purchase 175,000 shares of common stock under the 2008 Incentive Plan on the terms detailed below, subject to stockholder approval.
-The Committee determined the amount and terms of the grants with advice from its independent compensation consultant Radford and considered peer group and survey information.
-The awards were designed to reward Dr. Ashton's performance in fiscal year 2011, to incentivize his future performance and to promote his retention.
-Because Dr. Ashton is a director, ASX Listing Rules require stockholder approval of his option grants.
+The Compensation Committee granted Dr. Ashton an option to purchase 104,000 shares of common stock under the 2008 Incentive Plan on the terms detailed below, subject to stockholder approval.
+The Committee determined the amount and terms of the grant with advice from its independent compensation consultant Radford and considered peer group and survey information as well as the Company's performance against fiscal 2012 Corporate Goals.
+The award was designed to reward Dr. Ashton's performance in fiscal year 2012, to incentivize his future performance and to promote his retention.
+Because Dr. Ashton is a director, ASX Listing Rules require stockholder approval of his option grant.

-The Company has made the option grants subject to stockholder approval and will issue the option certificates within one month of stockholder approval.
-The option grants to Dr. Ashton will not have any effect upon the rights of existing security holders, except a potential reduction of their percentage ownership in pSivida by approximately 0.8%.
+The Company has made the option grant subject to stockholder approval and will issue the option certificate within one month of stockholder approval.
+The option grant to Dr. Ashton will not have any effect upon the rights of existing security holders, except a potential reduction of their percentage ownership in pSivida by approximately 0.4%.

-The Board recommends that you vote FOR proposal 2, the approval of the option grants to Dr. Ashton.
+The Board recommends that you vote FOR proposal 2, the approval of the option grant to Dr. Ashton.

-Material Terms of the Proposed Grants
+Material Terms of the Proposed Grant

-Dr. Ashton's options have an exercise price of \$5.05 per share, equal to the closing price on NASDAQ of a share of our common stock on July 21, 2011, the date of grant.
-Options to purchase 135,000 shares vest and become exercisable in four equal installments on the first, second, third and fourth anniversaries of the date of grant, and expire on the tenth anniversary of the date of grant.
-If FDA Approval occurs on or before December 31, 2011, options to purchase an additional 40,000 shares vest and become exercisable on the first anniversary of the date of FDA approval; and if FDA Approval does not occur on or prior to December 31, 2011, are forfeited on January 1, 2012.
-These options, if not earlier forfeited, expire on the tenth anniversary of the date of grant.
+Dr. Ashton's option has an exercise price of \$2.14 per share, equal to the closing price on NASDAQ of a share of our common stock on July 18, 2012, the date of grant.
+The option vests and becomes exercisable in four equal installments on the first, second, third and fourth anniversaries of the date of grant, and expires on the tenth anniversary of the date of grant.
+This option, if not earlier forfeited, expires on the tenth anniversary of the date of grant.